 Who Makes the Final Decision?

 Lead providers in the industry are decisively split about who should determine where a patient should receive care.
 Some believe that the patient’s primary physician should be at the center of the decision, if not at least the start.
 This would not only reduce the burden for providers, but it would also focus more on the quality of care delivered to each patient.
 CMS made clear in its proposal that while MA plans can have a say in patient placement, it needs to be based on clinical evidence from thorough research.
-This leads to the other side of the debate: the provider’s control.

 Many industry professionals believe that providers should have the final say about patient placement with the consultation of their patients.
 Jonathan Gold, senior associate director of payment policy for the American Hospital Association (AHA), said, “Providers across the post-acute care continuum have reported that the prior authorization process employed by MA plans impedes their ability to provide the best care and outcomes for patients,” (Full excerpt here).
 This option would grant substantial control to providers, thus increasing their overall work haul.